RetroShare/docs/docs/concept/topology.md

 BitTorrent is well known for it's decentralization.
-It started with a torrent tracker server to keep the torrent files and help the clients to connect o each other.
+It started with a torrent tracker server to keep the torrent files and help the clients to connect to each other.
 So a single server does not share any files in the network, but distribute the load of downloads between all clients.
 Each client is doing uploads and downloads.